AlexHedley/blog/src/input/posts/saxophone-books-3.md

 <!-- 🎷 Saxophone - Books 3 -->

-My uncle introduce my twin and I to Dave Koz many years ago, he's always been a favourite of mine.
+My uncle introduced my twin and I to Dave Koz many years ago, he's always been a favourite of mine.
 Not sure how difficult they'll be but be fun to give them a go.

 Dave Koz: Saxophone Play-Along Volume 6 (Hal Leonard Saxophone Play-Along, 6) Paperback – 1 Oct.
 2015